New British leader vows his nation will reengage on global leadership

 UNITED NATIONS — (AP) — New British Prime Minister Keir Starmer took the international stage at the U.N.
 General Assembly on Thursday for the first time with a message: His nation is returning to “responsible global leadership.”

-The Labor Party leader, who won a landslide election victory in July, told the annual gathering of world leaders that with him as prime minister, "the UK will lead again tackling climate change at home and internationally, and restoring our commitment to international development."
+The Labour Party leader, who won a landslide election victory in July, told the annual gathering of world leaders that with him as prime minister, "the U.K. will lead again tackling climate change at home and internationally, and restoring our commitment to international development."

 He said nations must also work together “to make the world less dangerous.”